Arne Slot: Liverpool's 2020 Premier League title win incomparable to pressure of repeating feat this season

 - Not got Sky?
 Get Sky Sports or stream with no contract on NOW 📺

-But it still does not quite reach the heights of the 2019/20 season, where they had dropped only two points all season by this point.
+But it still does not quite reach the heights of the 2019/20 season, where they had dropped only two points all season at this stage.

 That gave them a 25-point advantage over their nearest challengers, Manchester City, and despite going on to lose three of their final 11 games, Jurgen Klopp's side lifted the trophy by 18 points.